jprzywoski/python-reference/source/docs/str/literals.rst

 Multi line strings
 ------------------
-Strings can also be enclosed in matching groups of three single or double quotes (these are generally referred to as TRIPLE-QUOTED STRINGS).
+Strings can also be enclosed in matching groups of three single or double quotes (these are generally referred to as triple-quoted strings).

 Example 5
 =========